Flat Channels to Infinity in Neural Loss Landscapes: Discussion

-Flatness of minima has been linked to good generalization \cite{foret2020sharpness}.
-The channels to infinity -- being very flat in some directions, and progressively steeper in others -- provide an interesting perspective on this: commonly used optimizers get stuck at the beginning of a channel, thus they appear to be flat local minima.
+Flatness of minima has been linked to good generalization \cite{foret2021sharpness}.
+The channels to infinity -- being very flat in some directions, and progressively steeper in others -- provide an interesting perspective on this: commonly used optimizers get stuck at the edge of stability \citep{cohen2021gradient}, thus they appear to be flat local minima.
 Already at the beginning of the channel, the network implements (a finite difference approximation of) the gated linear unit, which can be beneficial for generalization.
+If many channels emerge during training, this could be an indication that the network architecture is suboptimal for the given task; a stylized example would be a teacher with gated linear units and a student with softplus neurons.
+Adding regularization has a similar effect as a finite step size: from a certain point the regularization outweighs the decrease in loss such that the dynamics get stuck inside the channel.
+Nonetheless, the network implements an approximation of the gated linear unit.